Last Updated on November 1, 2023 by Sorin Petroj

 6. Short push return

-One of the not-so-interesting table tennis skills for advanced players but very useful.
+One of the not-so-interesting table tennis skills for advanced players but it very useful.

 In general, spectators do not like to watch when players play short balls.
 However, that is what makes the difference in points.
 Similar to soccer, when the team has good passes and saves from the defense.
-So in table tennis, when you return the short balls well, you are actually protecting yourself from the opponent’s attack.
+So in table tennis, when you return the short balls will actually protect you from the opponent’s attack.
 You automatically cause him to give you a chance to attack.
 According to official table tennis rules, you can’t touch the ping pong table during this short stroke.

 Short push return could be one of the basic skills.
 But, we have listed it here due to the complexity of the performance.
 As much as you think it’s easy to return a short ball to an opponent’s serve, there are still a lot of variations.
 There is a technique for returning a short ball.
 For both, even to those that are made with spin from the side or upwards.